tatatananana/loopback-connector-nodes-for-Node-RED/README.md

 ## Prerequisite

-It is required to run Node-RED in the loopback application.
-This project provides node-red.js module which can be used as follows in loopback application's server\boot script
+It is required to run Node-RED from within the loopback application.
+This project provides node-red.js module which can be used either in loopback boot script or in server.js to start Node-RED server.
+Refer to installation section for more details.

-node-red.js will start a Node-RED server when the loopback application is started.

 ## Installation